|

 Copyright: 01/1944

 From National Comics #38 - 7 pages - Case #12 - Even as a patrol heads to scout a gap tanks will use in an assault, the soldier running point encounters Japanese soldiers laying mines.
 Luckily, G-2 has already parachuted into the area and together they have a go at the enemy.
-Click here to read the story.

-The Voice of Destruction
+13 The Voice of Destruction The Voice of Destruction

 Published by Quality Comics